microsoft/lisa/docs/write_test/write_case.md

 )
 ```

-After the declaration, the usage is like the tool, but it is obtained from
+After the declaration, you can use the feature just like the tool, by calling
 `node.features[SerialConsole]`.

 ## Best practices